Certifiable Lower Bounds of Wigner Negativity Volume and Non-Gaussian Entanglement with Conditional Displacement Gates: Conclusion

 \section{Conclusion}

-In this work, I have proposed a non-Gaussian entanglement witness that uses only ECD gates and qubit measurements.
-It does not require full or partial tomography, and is particularly suitable for weakly-dispersive cQED systems where quadrature measurements and parity gates are unavailable or prohibitively difficult.
+In this Letter, I have proposed a non-Gaussian entanglement witness that uses only CD gates and qubit measurements.
+It does not require full or partial tomography and is particularly suitable for weakly dispersive cQED systems where quadrature measurements and parity gates are unavailable or prohibitively difficult.
+The joint characteristic function measurements required for the CD witness are already possible in present-day systems---such measurements have just recently been demonstrated by \citet{CNODgate}.

-Furthermore, the expected value of the witness is a lower bound to the Wigner negativity volume and a geometric measure of entanglement conjectured to be the partial transpose negativity.
-The Wigner and partial transpose negativities are non-Gaussian and entanglement monotones respectively, and are measures are commonly computed in the resource-theoretic studies of non-Gaussianity and entanglement.
-Estimating these measures in an experimental setting usually require tomography, which is an expensive operation.
-The ECD witness thus provides an experimentally-accessible method to lower bound quantities related to these measures.
+Furthermore, the expected value of the witness is a lower bound to the Wigner negativity volume and a geometric measure of entanglement conjectured to be the partial transpose negativity, thus providing an experimentally accessible method to lower bound quantities related to these measures.

-Case studies for some common states, like entangled Fock states, photon-subtracted two-mode squeezed vacua, and entangled cats, show that they can be witnessed by measuring as few as four points of the characteristic function.
-In addition, the ECD witness is robust against photon loss, with or without any characterization of the noise present.
-It is also easily adaptable for states related by symplectic transformations, which makes it naturally applicable to noise mitigation techniques that were recently introduced in the literature.
+Common non-Gaussian entangled states can be witnessed by measuring as few as four points of the characteristic function.
+The witness is also easily adaptable for states related by symplectic transformations, which is immediately applicable to recently introduced noise mitigation techniques \cite{SqueezedCatsTheory1,SqueezedCatsTheory2,SqueezedCats}.

-While any Wigner negativity witness could be potentially used in tandem with Theorem~\ref{thm:ent} to certify non-Gaussian entanglement, the primary benefit of the ECD witness introduced in this work is the possibility for it to be implemented using local gates and local measurements.
-Contrast this, for example, with the family of witnesses introduced by \citet{WitnessingWignerNegativity}.
-A key part of detecting non-Gaussian entanglement with Theorem~\ref{thm:ent} requires detecting Wigner negativity in the collective mode $a_+ \propto a_1+a_2$.
-With their witness, this requires measuring fidelities of the state against the collective Fock state $\ket{n}_+ \propto \sum_{k=0}^n \sqrt{\binom{n}{k}} \ket{k}_1\otimes\ket{n-k}_2$, which is highly nonlocal in the $a_1$ and $a_2$ modes.